aFelipeSP/pdfme/docs/index.rst

   and rows, and change the fills and borders in the easiest way possible.

 * You can add content boxes, a multi-column element where you can add paragraphs, images, tables and even content boxes themselves.
 The elements inside this content boxes are added from top to bottom and from left to right.

-* You can add url links (to web pages), labels/references and footnotes anywhere in the document.
+* You can add url links (to web pages), labels/references, footnotes and outlines anywhere in the document.

 * You can add running sections, content boxes that will be included in every page you add to the document.
 Headers and footers are the most common running